Another season, another 5-day fast!

 Yay, the last day!
 Even less food than the day before: the L-Bar nut bar, algal oil capsule, soup and crackers for lunch, and only minestrone soup for supper.
 I am so happy it's the last day.
 Although I've been full of energy and my brain was as clear as anything by Day 3, without any mood swings (which were really bad on the juice fast I did in the Spring), I have been hungry the whole time so am really looking forward to proper food.
 Soup just doesn't do it for me as it's just hot liquid to this foodie!

 This is the day I've been waiting for - back to normal eating, sort of.
 You need to be really careful the day after any fast and the Prolon advice is to stick to liquids initially, such as soup and juice.
 I made my usual morning smoothie, recipe here, and felt full very quickly.
 Light meals are recommended for the rest of the day avoiding rich, fatty food as much as possible.

 I should know better but I had a chicken salad, with dressing, followed by two small chocolates, when I was out with a friend that evening and was really unwell the next morning and for the next few days.
 I still don't know, to this day, whether it was a tummy upset or that I, stupidly, introduced foods that I am intolerant to (dairy) way too quickly.
 In future, I will follow these more stringent suggestions as recommended by the Spa where I did the 5-day juice fast and use more common sense!
 Honestly, nutritionists, it's so often a case of 'do as I say not do as I do'!

-DAY 5: Just salad and vegetables with gentle grains such as quinoa.
+DAY 5: Just salad and/or vegetables with gentle grains such as quinoa.
 Easy on the dressing.

 DAY 6: A few nuts can be added, literally 5!